Leukemia

 The formation of leukemia

-It is believed that leukemia occurs when DNA of hematopoietic stem cells is mutated.
+It is believed that leukemia occurs when the DNA of hematopoietic stem cells is mutated.
 A cell's DNA plays a crucial role in dictating the cell’s various functions.
 Such mutations will cause these cells to grow and multiply uncontrollably.
 The dysregulated growth of these mutated cells will eventually infiltrate otherwise healthy tissue in the bone marrow.
 This ultimately leads to the loss of healthy white blood cells, red blood cells, and platelets, and the onset of symptomatic leukemia.

 Classification of leukemia